Current PhD students: Melanie Duckert, Ieva Daukantas I also advise Masters students and bachelor students.

 Unfortunately syllabi at ITU are not available to people without ITU login, since we use our own internal LearnIT system.
 But I am always happy to share course descriptions and syllabi, just email me and I'll send copies.

 2018-2019: User Experience, The IT University of Copenhagen.
-I am in charge of the new specialization of UX at the graduate degree of Digital Design and Interactive Technologies and teach two of the specialization courses.
+I was in charge of the specialization of UX at the graduate degree of Digital Design and Interactive Technologies and teach two of the specialization courses.
 These courses are no longer available to undergraduate students.

 2016-2017: User Experience, The IT University of Copenhagen, graduate masters course (but available to undergrads).